darlanmendonca/minimalist/README.md

 ### Contributions

 Found a bug, or have an idea?
 Please, create a issue or a pull request, always have enhancements to do!!

+### Tests

+We are using (and loving) [Browserstack](https://www.browserstack.com/) to automated tests, on latest browsers of Chrome, Firefox, Safari and Edge.
+If you found a bug, please, report and help us.